-Mineral Ridge Gold, LLC ("MRG") project's total land package consists of 677 unpatented mining lode claims, 1 unpatented mill site claim, and 60 patented mining claims covering a total of 12,897 acres.
+Mineral Ridge Gold, LLC ("MRG") project's total land package consists of 677 unpatented mining lode claims, 1 unpatented mill site claim, and 60 patented mining claims covering a total of 13,756 acres.
 Other fee lands and town lots in Silver Peak add an additional 123 acres, for a total land package of 13,879 acres.

-No exploration activities were performed in Q1 2018.
+No exploration activities were performed in Q3 2018.
 Future exploration will be planned as exploration funds are available.

-An amendment to the current Mineral Ridge Plan of Operations was submitted to the BLM on September 29, 2016.
-This amendment, when approved, includes authorization for the development and mining of the Custer and Oromonte surface pits, the Oromonte underground area, expansion of the high wall area of the Drinkwater pit, expansion of the Mary LC pit (Bunkhouse Hill area), the Bunkhouse Hill underground area, a 4,000 ton per day milling circuit including a CIL circuit and filtration circuit for dry stack tailings, a conversion of the current leach pad to a TSF and additional capacity from 7.6 MT to 12 MT capacity, a 1,000 ton toll milling containment, and 1,400 additional acres for exploration drilling.
-Review of the amendment by the BLM was completed in Q1 of 2018.
-The amendment was released for a 30 day public comment period.
-Final approval of this PoO amendment is expected to be received during Q2 of 2018.
+The Mineral Ridge Plan of Operations amendment was approved by the BLM on June 27, 2018.
+This amendment includes authorization for the development and mining of the Custer and Oromonte surface pits, the Oromonte underground area, expansion of the high wall area of the Drinkwater pit, expansion of the Mary LC pit (Bunkhouse Hill area), the Bunkhouse Hill underground area, a 4,000 ton per day milling circuit including a CIL circuit and filtration circuit for dry stack tailings, a conversion of the current leach pad to a TSF and additional capacity from 7.6 MT to 12 MT capacity, a 1,000 ton toll milling containment, and exploration drilling on an additional 1,400 acres.